-If you have nodular lymphocyte predominant Hodgkin lymphoma (NLPHL), your doctor may suggest that you don't need to start treatment straight away.
-Instead, you will have regular tests and appointments to monitor the lymphoma and check for signs that you need to start treatment.
+Your doctor may suggest that you don't need to start treatment straight away.
+Instead you have regular tests and appointments to monitor the lymphoma and check for signs that you need to start treatment.
 This is called watch and wait.
 It is a way of delaying treatment until it is needed.